anandusid/javami/Notes/datastructure/datastructure-1.md

 - **Deque (ArrayDeque)**: Double-ended queue, resizable array.

 Understanding these data structures and their internal workings helps you choose the right one for your needs and write efficient code.

+Collection Notes:

+Advantage of Collection:

+Performance: Optimized data structures for improved speed and accuracy.
+Maintainability: Consistent APIs and utility methods simplify maintenance.
+Extensibility: Ability to create custom collections that meet specific needs.
+Reusability: Classes can be easily reused, promoting cleaner and more efficient code.